alexsophiekim/portfolio-v2/README.md

 ### About
 ---
-Hi, I am studying for UX design and Web development at YOOBEE design collage in Wellington, NZ.
-I used to work as a Wedding Photo editor and web designer in Auckland, NZ for 2 years.
+Hi, I recently work as a UX/UI designer at TAB, NZ racing board.
+I learnt about UX design and Web development at YOOBEE design college last year.
+I used to work as a Wedding Photo editor and web designer in Auckland.
 I am passionate about building and creating a web application that is user centric design.
-Currently I am looking for a Front-end developer or UX design position.
+Currently I am looking for a Front-end developer or UI/UX design position.

 ### Tech Skill
 ---